fastify/fastify/docs/Reference/Plugins.md

-By default, `register` creates a *new scope*, this means that if you make some changes to the Fastify instance (via `decorate`), this change will not be reflected by the current context ancestors, but only to its descendants.
+By default, `register` creates a *new scope*, this means that if you make some changes to the Fastify instance (via `decorate`), this change will not be reflected by the current context ancestors, but only by its descendants.
 This feature allows us to achieve plugin *encapsulation* and *inheritance*, in this way we create a *direct acyclic graph* (DAG) and we will not have issues caused by cross dependencies.

-You already see in the [getting started](../Guides/Getting-Started.md#your-first-plugin) section how using this API is pretty straightforward.
+You may have already seen in the [Getting Started]((../Guides/Getting-Started.md#your-first-plugin)) guide how easy it is to use this API:
 ```
 fastify.register(plugin, [options])
 ```